1enMap/CBT-ASSITANT/README.md

 - 🔐 **Data Privacy**: End-to-end data security with row-level security.
 - 💾 **Persistent Storage**: All conversations are automatically saved.
 - 🤖 **Smart AI**: Context-aware responses with CBT-focused guidance.

-## Screenshots

-_Add screenshots or a demo GIF here to showcase the application's interface and features._

 ## Tech Stack